DataDog/hiring-engineers/answers.md

 ### Final Question:
 _Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!_
 _Is there anything creative you would use Datadog for?_

-* The main area which would most interest me for use with Datadog's capabilities would be in the monitoring of use actions in games, such as individual button presses and heatmaps.
+* Given I have a background in games development, the main area which would most interest me for use with Datadog's capabilities would be in the monitoring of use actions in first person games, such as heatmaps, weapon changes, and testing times.
+At BioWare we made a custom system to moniter these things, but I have the feeling that such metrics could be more elegantly harvested with Datadog tech.